 And remember, it’s only a phase, it doesn’t last long!

 Tiredness will make everything seem worse, so do what you can to help your child get the sleep they need.
 Use Huggies® DryNites to help your child sleep worry-free.
 Protect the bed with Huggies® Bed Mats and have lots of clean laundry and a fresh set of PJs beside the bed each night so that changes can be swift and stress-free.

 Make going to the loo a regular occurrence in the daytime and encourage your child to use the bathroom before bed.
 Insist they go after they have put their pyjamas on and just before story time, and then go one more time before they go to sleep, even if they say they don’t need to.
 Make it as much a part of their routine as cleaning their teeth.

 Make sure your child is drinking enough fluids during the day but limit drinks before bed, especially caffeinated drinks, as these are diuretics – things that make you want to pee even more.
 So, it’s a no to tea, coffee, hot chocolate, and any soda containing caffeine.

-During this time, it’s important to keep talking to your child about what’s going on and to explain to them you are not angry with them and that having little accidents is ok.
+During this time, it’s important to keep talking to your child about what’s going on.
+Explain to them you are not angry with them and that having little accidents is okay.
 Keeping lines of communication open is vital to ensure they don’t hide their incontinence from you.
 They need to know you are on their side, you’ve got their back and you’re in it together.